mudassirhussain0121/MQTT-Protocol/README.md

 		- e.g., *house/room1/alarm*
 	- System topics start with __$SYS__ and user can't use system topics names as topics.
 		- e.g., *$SYS/broker/version*

+## The Client Name or Client ID

+- The client must have a unique name or ID to connect to the broker.
+- The broker uses client name to track its subscriptions.
+- If a client attempts to connect using the same name as an existing connected client, the broker will:
+	- Terminate the existing client's connection
+	- And establish a new connection for the requesting client